How to Take Care of Your Athletic Mouth Guard

-- Check your athletic mouthguard for tears, holes or excessive wear and replace when necessary.
-A damaged athletic mouthguard can irritate your mouth and lessen the amount of protection it provides.
-Bring it to our office for Dr. List to check it to be sure it is in good condition.
+- Check your athletic mouth guard for tears, holes or excessive wear and replace when necessary.
+A damaged athletic mouth guard can irritate your mouth and lessen the amount of protection it provides.
+Bring it to our dental office in Durham, North Carolina, for our dentist, Dr. Ellis K. List, to check and be sure it is in good condition.

 How to Get the Most From Your Athletic Mouth Guard

 - Do not wear removable appliances, such as retainers, with your athletic mouth Guard.

 - Wear a custom-fitted athletic mouth guard if you have braces or have a protruding jaw, receding chin or cleft palate.

 - Do not chew on or cut pieces off your athletic mouth guard.

 - Be sure to wear your athletic mouth guard during practice sessions as well as during games.

 - Be sure to schedule regular dental checkups and visit Dr. List before each playing season to check your athletic mouth guard to make sure it is in good condition.